Elizabeth A. Rowe

 - This seminar explores the law and theory applicable to the gathering of competitive intelligence among companies.
 It will address the laws, policies, and technologies associated with corporate espionage.
 It includes coverage of such practices as spying, committing computer crimes, engaging in surveillance, and stealing trade secrets of one’s competitors.
 The intellectual property and unfair competition doctrines and policies that regulate and protect against these practices will be the focus of the course.
 Data security and technological challenges to protecting proprietary information will also be covered.
 Prior course work in trade secret law is recommended but not required.

-- Trade Secret Law In A Nutshell (West Publishing, forthcoming 2013) (with Sharon Sandeen)
+- Trade Secret Law In A Nutshell (West Publishing, 2013) (with Sharon Sandeen)

-- Intellectual Property and Trade Secrecy (Edward Elgar Publishing, forthcoming 2014) (co-edited with Sharon Sandeen)
+- Trade Secrecy in International Transactions (Edward Elgar Publishing, 2015) (with Sharon Sandeen)

 Law Review Articles

-- Trade Secret Litigation and Free Speech: Is it Time to Restrain the Plaintiffs?, 50 Boston College Law Review-1425 – (2009) **Selected as one of the best intellectual property articles of 2009**
+- Trade Secret Litigation and Free Speech: Is it Time to Restrain the Plaintiffs?, 50 Boston College Law Review 1425 (2009)